 Policy on Credit for Experiential Learning

-The assessment of Experiential Learning is designed to provide matriculated students with an alternative method of obtaining college credit.
+The assessment of Experiential Learning is designed to provide students with an alternative method of obtaining college credit.
 Knowledge acquired from a combination of work experience, non-credit courses, seminar training and workshops may translate into college credit.
-If you can document your experience and articulate the learning that resulted based on the Student Learning Outcomes (SLOs), you may be eligible to receive Experiential Learning credit.
+If the experience can be documented and prove the learning that resulted was based on the Student Learning Outcomes (SLOs), then CEL may be awarded.

 I. Credit granted